Azure/ARO-RP/README.md

     * machineset: Ensures that a minimum of two worker replicas are met.

-    * machinehealthcheck: Ensures the MachineHealthCheck resource is running as configured so that at most one worker node at a time is automatically reconciled when not ready for at least 5 minutes.
+    * machinehealthcheck: Ensures the MachineHealthCheck resource is running as configured.
+See [machinehealthcheck/doc.go](pkg/operator/controllers/machinehealthcheck/doc.go)
-        * The CR will only be applied when both `aro.machinehealthcheck.managed` and `aro.machinehealthcheck.enabled` are set to `"true"`.
-        * When `aro.machinehealthcheck.enabled` is `"false"` and `aro.machinehealthcheck.managed` is `"false"` the CR will be removed from the cluster.
-        * If `aro.machinehealthcheck.enabled` is `"false"` no actions will be taken to modify the CR.
         * More information around the MHC CR can be found [in openshift documentation of MHC](https://docs.openshift.com/container-platform/4.9/machine_management/deploying-machine-health-checks.html)

     * monitoring: Ensures that the OpenShift monitoring configuration in the `openshift-monitoring` namespace is consistent and immutable.